International Steps to Admission

 Submit your documents to WES, ACEI, or ECE for evaluation early in your application process.
 It is the applicant’s responsibility to make sure the evaluation service has all required documentation with enough time to electronically transmit your evaluation to SJSU by your document deadline.

 • View illustrated instructions on how to send documents through WES [pdf].

-• We will receive the completed evaluation directly from WES, ACEI, and IEE electronically.
+• We will receive the completed evaluation directly from WES, ACEI, or ECE electronically.
 Documents sent by applicants to SJSU will not be accommodated.

 • 7th semester marksheets are required for applicants with a degree in progress.

-• Evaluators determine degree equivalency and extract an equivalent GPA from the university transcripts.
-SJSU does not use the GPA calculations provided by the evaluation service.
+• SJSU evaluators determine degree equivalency and extract an equivalent GPA from the university transcripts.
+SJSU does not use the degree equivalency or GPA calculations provided by the evaluation service.

 • Applications will be referred or denied in accordance with CSU eligibility standards currently in practice.